Royal Academy of Arts

 Michael Craig-Martin

-The Michael Craig-Martin exhibition (21 September–10 December 2024) chronicles the career of trailblazing artist Sir Michael Craig-Martin RA, a prominent figure in British conceptual art and a pivotal teacher in his generation.
+The Michael Craig-Martin exhibition (until 10 December 2024) chronicles the career of trailblazing artist Sir Michael Craig-Martin RA, a prominent figure in British conceptual art and a pivotal teacher in his generation.
 Since the late 1960s, he has worked with sculpture, installation, painting, drawing and print, merging elements of pop, minimalism, and conceptual art.
 Craig-Martin’s art revamps everyday objects, infusing them with bold colours and unembellished lines. £22–24.50.

 Michelangelo, Leonardo, Raphael: Florence, c.
 1504